jeqcho/in-context-language-learning/29-Dec-4/README.md

 ## Processing the TinyStories dataset

 The TinyStories data is a text file where stories are separated by `<|endoftext|>`.
 We will remove this since we only care about sentence structure.
 We process it at `process_tinystories.ipynb`.

+We removed all lines that contain characters that are not alphabets or periods or commas or spaces.
+That includes quotations marks, exclamation marks and numbers.

+The resulting file has one sentence on each line.
+Each sentence ends with the period.
+Each sentence contains only lowercase alphabets, periods or commas or spaces.
+Periods and commas are separated from other characters with a space.

+## Subsetting the TinyStories dataset

+We rank each word in the processed dataset by frequency.
+We then plot how much sentences we have if we only allow ourselves to a certain number of words.
+For simplicity